CosmicHorrorDev/subwinder/README.md

     * If something will fail, try to detect it and raise an `Exception` as early as possible
     * Automatically retry requests using an exponential back-off to deal with rate-limiting
 * Small footprint
-    * No external dependencies are required
+    * Only one direct dependency is required.

 ### Caveats from using `subwinder`